 Note: DVDs that use copy protection or region coding must currently be replicated at a professional replication facility.
 (The replication facility collects royalties.)
 If you burn these types of DVDs from Encore, the resulting discs work, but they do not include copy protection or may not include region coding.
-For information on region coding, see Set region coding for replicated DVDs.
-For information on copy protection, see Set copy-protection for replicated DVDs.
+For information on region coding, see "Set region coding for replicated DVDs" on page 174.
+For information on copy protection, see "Set copy-protection for replicated DVDs" on page 173.